b2network/docs/tech_architecture/B2_DSN_AI.md

    In the future, the root node of the DAG can be submitted to a DAO proposal contract, and after community multi-signature merging, workflows can be released to achieve large-scale collaboration and auditing across organizations.

-By breaking down task flows into standard Signal chains, DSN-AI transforms large complex tasks into verifiable, parallelizable, and economically incentivized event micro-units; then, through the dynamic orchestration of Planner-Router-Dispatcher, it forms a self-healing, evolvable AI workflow network.
+By breaking down task flows into standard Signal chains, AI Signal transforms large complex tasks into verifiable, parallelizable, and economically incentivized event micro-units; then, through the dynamic orchestration of Planner-Router-Dispatcher, it forms a self-healing, evolvable AI workflow network.
 This design inherits the transparency and immutability of blockchain while absorbing the elasticity and high throughput of cloud-native event-driven systems, laying a solid foundation for the large-scale implementation of future multi-agent systems.

 ## Cross-Platform Collaboration Model

 Cross-platform collaboration is a necessary condition for the implementation of Agentic AI: perception sources are dispersed across the Internet of Things and Web2 APIs, computational power and model hosting are in multi-cloud environments, key states are stored on the blockchain, while some privacy logic must be executed locally or in private data centers.
-DSN-AI enables seamless collaboration of these heterogeneous resources through a unified Signal protocol.
+AI Signal enables seamless collaboration of these heterogeneous resources through a unified Signal protocol.

 ### Collaboration Models

 1. Cloud-to-Cloud

-   Agents in multiple public or private clouds exchange events via the DSN-AI Signal bus.
+   Agents in multiple public or private clouds exchange events via the AI Signal Signal bus.
 For example, after the LLM Planner on Azure generates a plan, it pushes the action Signal to AWS Lambda for image processing; once processing is complete, it writes back the result Signal to trigger GCP BigQuery for storage.
 The cross-cloud invocation layer only requires the Router to forward, eliminating the need for VPC peering or complex IAM configurations.

 2. Cloud-to-Chain